lestrrat-go/jwx/README.md

     return
   }

-  // When you received a JWS message, you can verify the signature
+  // When you receive a JWS message, you can verify the signature
   // and grab the payload sent in the message in one go: verified, err := jws.Verify(buf, jwa.RS256, &privkey.PublicKey) if err != nil {